Wedding ring: Post-wedding customs

-After marriage the wedding ring is worn on the hand on which it had been placed during the ceremony.
+After marriage, the wedding ring is worn on the hand on which it had been placed during the ceremony.
 By wearing rings on their fourth fingers, married spouses symbolically declare their life-long love for and fidelity to each other.
-This symbol has public utility, and is presently expected as a matter of tradition and etiquette, so much so that its absence is often interpreted as meaning that the person is single.
+This symbol has public utility and is presently expected as a matter of tradition and etiquette, so much so that its absence is often interpreted as meaning that the person is single.
 Many spouses wear their wedding rings day and night.
-It is not uncommon for either marriage partner who have professions that the wearing of jewelry may be dangerous such as, actors, police, electrical workers, not to wear rings.
-So it is not uncommon for one to wear it on a chain around their neck.
-Since the 19th century in the West, it has been considered unlucky to remove a wedding ring once it has been placed on the finger in church.
+It is not uncommon for some spouses, especially those who have occupations that make the wearing of rings dangerous, such as actors, police and electrical workers, to not wear the ring at all, or to wear it on a chain around their neck.
+Since the 19th century in the West, some have considered it unlucky to remove a wedding ring once it has been placed on the finger in church.

 Some cultures exchange additional rings.
 In some parts of India, Hindu women may wear a toe ring or bichiya instead of a finger ring, but the bichiya is increasingly worn in addition to a finger ring.
 In eastern India, primarily in West Bengal, women wear an iron bangle, which may be gold- or silver-plated, called a loha.
-In Romania, spouses celebrate their silver wedding anniversary, i. e., twenty-fifth anniversary, by exchanging silver rings, which are worn on the fourth finger of the left hands along with their original, and usually gold, wedding rings.
+In Romania, spouses celebrate their silver wedding anniversary, i.e. twenty-fifth anniversary, by exchanging silver rings, which are worn on the fourth finger of the left hand along with their original, and usually gold, wedding rings.